 Portinho da Arrábida beach

 Portinho da Arrábida is reputed to be the most beautiful beach in the park.
 Many people come here for snorkeling, birdwatching and scuba diving around the small island of Anixa, which is just opposite.
 There is also a bar and a maritime museum south of the beach.

 The beaches of Galapos and Galapinhos

-The coves «Praia dos Galapinhos» and «Praia dos Galapos» are deserved!
-Access is indeed more complicated, as they are located at the bottom of a steep staircase running along the cliff.
+The superb creeks «Praia dos Galapinhos» and «Praia dos Galapos» deserve it!
+Access is indeed more complicated, as they are at the bottom of a steep staircase that runs along the cliff.
 The advantage is that they are much less frequented than the other beaches of Arrabida.

-The Arrábida Nature Park can be discovered in various ways: by hiking, boating, paddling, kayaking or snorkeling… Feel free to plan an activity or excursion upstream of your escapade, for example by booking one of the experiences offered by the Airbnb platform.
+There are various activities to discover the Arrábida Natural Park: hiking, boating, paddling, kayaking or snorkelling along the coast.
+Don’t hesitate to plan an excursion upstream of your trip, for example by booking one of the experiences offered by the Airbnb platform.

-30 minutes from Setúbal, Sesimbra is a charming seaside resort adored by the Portuguese.
-This city is famous for the beauty of its coastline, an impressive fort and particularly well preserved ramparts.
+At 30 minutes from Setúbal, Sesimbra is a pleasant tourist resort adored by the Portuguese.
+This city is famous for the beauty of its coastline, an impressive fort and its particularly well-preserved ramparts.
 It is the ideal place for a day trip.